Kent County Cricket Club: Consistency, but no Championships: 1919–1939

-Post-war rebuilding and the Second Golden Age: 1946–1978
+Post-war rebuilding, and the Second Golden Age: 1946–1978

-Gerry Chalk had captained the side in 1939 when they had, once again, finished in the top five of the Championship, but he was killed during World War II and the post-war period saw Kent struggle to compete consistently.
+Gerry Chalk captained the team in 1939 when they again finished in the top five of the Championship, but the post-war period saw Kent struggle to compete consistently.
 After two promising seasons under Bryan Valentine in 1946 and 1947, the county only finished in the top nine teams twice between 1948 and 1963.

-The rebuilding of the side continued under David Clark's captaincy―Clark would later become chairman of the club.
-Colin Cowdrey, the first man to play 100 Test matches, made his Kent debut in 1950 and was appointed captain in 1957, following Doug Wright who was the first professional to captain the side.
-Wright took over 2,000 wickets with his brisk leg breaks and googlies between 1932 and 1957 and became the only player to take seven hat-tricks – six of them taken for Kent.
+The rebuilding of the team continued under David Clark's captaincy.
+Doug Wright, appointed in 1956, was Kent's first professional captain.
+He took over 2,000 wickets with his leg breaks and googlies between 1932 and 1957, and is the only player to take seven first-class hat-tricks—six of them for Kent.
+Following his retirement in 1957, he was succeeded as captain by Colin Cowdrey, the first man to play 100 Test matches.

-An improvement in performances began in the mid-1960s under the captaincy of Cowdrey and the management of former wicket-keeper Les Ames.
-A seventh-placed finish in 1964 was followed by fifth-place in 1965 and fourth-place in 1966 before the county finished as runners-up in 1967, winning the Gillette Cup in the same season.
-Another second-place finish in 1968 followed before the county won their first Championship since 1913 in 1970.
-Ten trophies were won during the 1970s, including a second Championship title 1978 and a shared title in 1977.
-The Sunday League was won in 1972, 1973 and 1976, the Benson & Hedges Cup in 1973, 1976 and 1978 and the Gillette Cup again in 1974 – six of the trophies between 1972 and 1976 under the captaincy of Mike Denness who had succeeded Cowdrey in 1972.
+An improvement in performances began in the mid-1960s under the captaincy of Cowdrey, and the management of former wicket-keeper Les Ames.
+Kent made their List A debut in the 1963 Gillette Cup tournament.
+In the first round they lost to Sussex by 72 runs at the Nevill Ground in Royal Tunbridge Wells (Sussex went on to win the tournament).
+In the County Championship, a seventh-place finish in 1964 was followed by fifth-place in 1965, and fourth-place in 1966.
+The county finished as runners-up in 1967, winning the Gillette Cup in the same season.
+They were second again in 1968.

+The team enjoyed success in the 1970s by winning ten trophies.
+In 1970, Kent won their first County Championship title since 1913.
+They shared the title with Middlesex in 1977, and then won it outright again in 1978.
+Between 1972 and 1978, Kent won seven limited overs tournaments.
+Six of the trophies—between 1972 and 1976—were won under the captaincy of Mike Denness, who had succeeded Cowdrey before the 1972 season.